This Awful Condition Might Be Prevented By Eating A Compound Found In Fruits

 One of the researchers wrote:

-“These new findings are exciting because they increase our understanding of how resveratrol may be clinically beneficial to individuals with Alzheimer’s disease.
+“These new findings are exciting because they increase our understanding of how resveratrol may be clinically beneficial to individuals with age-related memory loss.
 In particular, they point to the important role of inflammation in the disease and the potent anti-inflammatory effects of resveratrol.”

 It’s pretty exciting to think about, right?